Ira9k/Ira9k/README.md

-Hi there 👋, I'm Spyridoula Karniak!
+Hi there 👋, I'm Spyridoula Ira Karniak!

 I'm a highly motivated and analytical mathematics graduate with a strong interest in data science and data engineering.
 I am passionate about leveraging data to extract insights and drive informed decision-making.
 Here’s a bit more about me: